-The client commissioned London-based photographer Chris Maas for the images shown here, shot on-site during the making of a sample pack at a partner studio.
+London-based photographer Chris Maas was commissioned for the images shown here, shot on-site during the making of a sample pack at a partner studio.

 Neue Haas Unica was chosen as the default typeface, designed by Toshi Omagari and based on the original ‘Unica.’
 It falls somewhere between the ubiquitous Univers and Helvetica—the latter having slightly wider letterforms than Unica.

 Set in regular weight and sentence case it contrasts pleasingly with the heavy weight, all-caps wordmark and compliments the restrained typographic style of the whole identity—as demonstrated in the following applications.